 Account privilege limiting is one of the most effective ways of hardening your domain.
 We limit exposure if an account gets compromised and also slow down or even straight out hinder users with malicious intent.

-This hardening mentality is commonly called the least privilege principal and has been around for decades, but we see this principal getting circumvented on a daily basis for the sake of meeting deadlines.
+This hardening mentality is commonly called the least privilege principle and has been around for decades, but we see this principle getting circumvented on a daily basis for the sake of meeting deadlines.

 Many customers have the same setup, they are large, many employees and they have a lot of servers.
-And in the center of their development organisation they have some kind of CI/CD pipeline system for instance Microsoft Azure DevOps server, Jenkins with a combined github/gitlab to host the codebase etc. If we take a look at specifically MS DevOps server, often a large amount of test and production servers have a microsoft build agent or microsoft release agent installed.
+And in the center of their development organization, they have some kind of CI/CD pipeline system for instance Microsoft Azure DevOps Server, Jenkins with a combined GitHub/GitLab to host the codebase, etc. If we take a look at specifically MS DevOps server, often a large amount of test and production servers have a Microsoft build agent or Microsoft release agent installed.
 And all of these are connected to the MS DevOps instance.
 Then when developers want to do a release of an application to a test or production environment these installed agents fetch and replace the old application with the newest updated one.

 This is a very common setup, and most companies have set this up in quite recent years.
 This is a setup we usually endorse, and it works usually quite well if done right.
 But sometimes you need to look a little bit closer at the setups.